WebAssembly/spec/spectec/test-prose/TEST.md

 execution_of_BR_ON_NON_NULL l
 1. Assert: Due to validation, a value is on the top of the stack.
 2. Pop val from the stack.
-3. If val is of the case REF.NULL, then:
+3. Assert: Due to validation, val is not of the case REF.NULL.
-4. Else:
-  a.
-Push val to the stack.
+4. Push val to the stack.
-  b.
-Execute (BR l).
+5. Execute (BR l).

 execution_of_CALL_INDIRECT x y
 1. Execute (TABLE.GET x).